Elmo6ooo/BankSwap/README.md

 By access to Mysql, we can achieve swap, deposit, withdraw and transfer.

-The balance display utilizes an AJAX post to get the responses from our database.
+The balance display utilizes AJAX post to get responses from our database.

 # How to use
 1. Clone this repo into htdocs below xampp folder. (using xampp v5.6.40)